CaikeBispo/forum/README.md

 # Objective
-Project created with objective to develop and train the knowledges in Kolin and Spring Framework. <br>
+Project created with objective to develop and train the knowledge in Kotlin and Spring Framework. <br>

-Development of a internet forum API's.
+Development of an internet forum API's.

 # Topics
 **List all topics**<br>